I’m on a crystal kick.

 All that’s needed are:

 -Crystals.
-For the bronze bracelet I used a variety of Cousin brand crystals, including the 4mm bronze bicones.
+For the bronze bracelet I used a variety of crystals, including 4mm bronze bicones.
 Also, I used these cool electroplated crystals from Cousin which were more helix-shaped.
+If you can’t find these exact shapes, you can always substitute for crystal rondelles.

 To make the first bracelet, simply cut a piece of your stretch cord that is 1.5 times the length of your wrist.
 Simply add your selected crystals and bead until the bracelet is as long as you need it.
 Add on a crimp bead, and thread the other side of cord back through the crimp, and crimp shut.
 Cut off the excess.